 To view the Mass.Gov Portal Twitter page, visit www.twitter.com/massgov.
 Twitter is a free social networking site that allows users to send and read other users' short updates (up to 140 characters in length).
 While people use Twitter in many different ways for both personal and professional reasons, as a matter of policy:

-- The Mass.Gov use of Twitter is intended as a means to provide announcements and updates on current events or notices to any other users who elect to watch or follow our Twitter feed.
+- The Mass.Gov use of Twitter is intended as a means to provide announcements and updates on current events or notices to any other users who elect to watch or follow our Twitter feed and to engage with constituents to provide customer service regarding state services.

 - The account is maintained and monitored by members of the Mass.Gov team.

-- We do not follow individual people back who follow us, but we do follow other official government-sponsored Twitter accounts, including official state agency Twitter accounts.
+- We do not as a matter of course follow individuals who follow us, but we do follow other official government-sponsored Twitter accounts, including official state agency Twitter accounts, media and others as deemed appropriate by Mass.gov.

 - Twitter is one of the many means we're using to connect residents with their government.
 We'll review and update Twitter as much as possible as we monitor and maintain other channels of feedback.

-- The Mass.Gov Portal will not respond via Twitter to press inquiries, resident questions or complaints, or other constituent matters.
+- The Mass.Gov Portal will not respond via Twitter to press inquiries and reserves the right to respond to resident questions, complaints, or other constituent matters.
 Please see our help page to find information on reporting a technical issue.
 We also maintain an list of state agencies and an A-Z Subject Index to help you find the information you are looking for.